mrcodefrost/hackofiesta_220_volts/README.md

  L-Scale: A software hardware integrated project which uses Ultrasonic sensors to measure liquid levels and display information in flutter app

- It is a software-hardware project developed for Liquid level Tracking.

   ![1](https://raw.githubusercontent.com/mrcodefrost/hackofiesta_220_volts/main/images/1.png)

  ## L Scale variants: